User Guide

 -

-deletes the task at index 1. -
+delete_task 1deletes the task at index 1. -

-deletes the task at index 3.
+delete_task 3deletes the task at index 3.

 Selecting a task: select_task